 What does the new Supreme Court Justice and business have to do with each other?

 With all of the hullabaloo surrounding the election of 2016, it’s easy to forget that there is a vacancy on the Supreme Court that will be filled by this president.
-Many of a president’s decisions over his or her term of office will be forgotten (or reversed by the next administration).
+Many will forget a president’s decisions over his or her term of office (or reversed by the next administration).
 But the ability to leave a lasting impression on the American justice system is an example of the power of the office of President of the United States.

 The Presidential Decision

 A president’s term is only 4-8 years, but the decisions he or she makes in those years are crucial for America’s future.
 Since Supreme Court justices serve for life, whoever is appointed will influence our legal system for decades.